Skip to main content

 From one of the earliest stained glass schemes in Canterbury to mark the murder of Thomas Becket and Portsmouth’s Dunkirk and D-Day windows commemorating a crucial wartime rescue, to Liverpool’s Great West Window featuring its Liver Building and the Mersey Ferry and Coventry’s Baptistery Window with its 198 individual coloured light bursts, the stained glass of England’s cathedrals represents a significant national art collection and spans 900 years.

-Inspired by the book she has compiled entitled Divine Light, Dr Janet Gough OBE will speak to Friends about this stunning and enlightening subject.
+Inspired by the book she has compiled entitled Divine Light, Janet Gough OBE will speak to Friends about this stunning and enlightening subject.

 £10 Friends of Canterbury Cathedral; £15 non-members.
 Includes tea and coffee on arrival.